La La Land: Filming

 Chazelle scouted for "old L.A." locations that were in ruins, or were perhaps razed.
 One such example was the use of the Angels Flight trolley, built in 1901.
 The funicular had been closed in 2013 after a derailment.
 Attempts were made to repair and re-open the railway, but to no avail.
 However, the production team was able to secure permission to use it for a day.
 Chazelle and his crew then arranged to have it run for shooting (it was re-opened to the public in 2017).
 Mia works at a coffee shop on the Warner Bros. studio lot; Chazelle considered studio lots to be "monuments" of Hollywood.
 Production designer Wasco created numerous fake old film posters.
 Chazelle occasionally created names for them, deciding to use the title of his first feature, Guy and Madeline on a Park Bench (2009) for one poster, which reimagines it as a 1930s musical.

-The six-minute-long Prius car scene had to be completed during the brief "magic hour" moment at sunset.
+The now-iconic six-minute-long "A Lovely Night" scene (searching for the parked car) had to be completed during the brief "magic hour" moment at sunset.
 It took eight takes and two days to shoot it.
 When Ryan Gosling and Emma Stone finally nailed it, "everybody just exploded," Stone said.
 Since Gosling and Stone were not primarily dancers, the two made a number of mistakes, especially during long uninterrupted single-take musical numbers.
 However, Chazelle was very sympathetic towards them, understanding their lack of experience and not minding their errors.
 While shooting Sebastian and Mia's first dance together, Stone stumbled over the back of a bench, but picked right up and kept on going with the scene.
+In 2024, Gosling reflected on the filming of this scene, wishing he could re-film it to correct the positioning of his hand in the famous still frame from the sequence that was used throughout the film's marketing, saying that "It just killed the energy that way ...
+It was all leading to what?
+A lazy ...
+I call it La La Hand."

 Chazelle said that the romantic dinner that Sebastian prepared for Mia was "one of the scenes that I think I wrote and rewrote and rewrote more than any other in the script".
 Gosling and Stone also helped create the dialogue of the scene to get it to be one of the more realistic scenes in a film filled with fantasy and fantastical elements.